Learn more about depression: introduction

 In some cases, what's known as "maintenance" or "continuation" therapy may be recommended.

-This is where treatment is given less frequently (once every 2 to 3 weeks) to ensure your symptoms don't come back.
+This is where treatment is given less frequently (once every 2 to 3 weeks) to ensure your symptoms do not come back.

 You can read more about the NICE recommendations for the use of electroconvulsive therapy.

-If you have tried several different antidepressants and there's been no improvement, your doctor may offer you a type of medication called lithium in addition to your current treatment.
+If you have tried several different antidepressants and there's been no improvement, your doctor may offer you a medicine called lithium in addition to your current treatment.

 There are 2 types: lithium carbonate and lithium citrate.
 Both are usually effective, but if you're taking one that works for you, it's best not to change.

 If the level of lithium in your blood becomes too high, it can become toxic.
-You'll therefore need blood tests every 3 months to check your lithium levels while you're on the medication.
+You'll therefore need blood tests every 3 months to check your lithium levels while you're on the medicine.

 Learn more about depression: living with